TL;DR

 Bottom Line

-If you’re a Gemini CLI user deciding right now, the honest recommendation is: try Antigravity CLI for a day and see if the rate limits work for your usage pattern.
+If you’re a Gemini CLI holdout only now setting up a replacement, the honest recommendation is: try Antigravity CLI for a day and see if the rate limits work for your usage pattern.
 If they don’t, Claude Code at $100/mo (Max 5x) gives you the best code quality with predictable capacity.
 Codex CLI at $20/mo gives you the best token efficiency with full source-code transparency.
-Both tools have been stable for months while Antigravity CLI is still in its first week.
+Claude Code and Codex CLI both have long track records; Antigravity CLI has had three months in the wild now, and the rate-limit story still hasn’t settled.
+Google’s July switch to a credits model reshuffled the quotas without fixing the underlying unpredictability.